iron-meteor/iron-router/Guide.md

 A router that works on the server and the browser, designed specifically for [Meteor](https://github.com/meteor/meteor).

+## TODOS
+- update the waitOn and subscription examples
+- fix typos
+- changelog or migration guide?

 ## Quick Start
 You can install iron:router using Meteor's package management system: